-For more information on earning Honors Credit, see 6 Ways to Earn Honors Credit.
+For more information on earning Honors Credit, see the honors program's Types of Honors Credit page.

 During the fall semester, freshman Honors students must meet with their Honors advisor before registering for spring semester.
 In the spring, the same process is highly encouraged.
 Upper-division students and transfers are advised primarily through their major departments but may consult with an Honors advisor at any point.
 Honors advisors will also write recommendations and sign insurance forms for a "good student" discount.